SPMM21004U Evidence Based Clinical Application of Personalised Medicine

 Read more about application requirements on the programme homepage.
 To find more information, please go to 'Sign Up' below.

-- 3x2 days on-location attendance
+- On-location attendance

 - Teaching and group work on project